Past EventsBack To Events

 Through a series of webinars, researchers and practitioners will review recent evidence related to kwashiorkor.
 These webinars will lead to an expert meeting to discuss and advance kwashiorkor prevention, diagnosis, and treatment.

-The first round of webinars will be in late September, October, and November 2020.
-See details below.
-Upcoming events are listed first, then past events.
+The first round of webinars took place in late September, October, and November 2020.
+You can find information about these events and recordings here.

 The series is organized by Action Against Hunger UK, Feinstein International Center at Tufts University, and Wageningen University.

 Erin Coughlan de Perez presented on the use of “AI for Disasters” at the Mozilla Festival, covering both the opportunities for the use of AI in forecasting disasters as well as…Read More

 Phone: (617) 636-3707